wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 # Auto Discovery

-The Wavefront Kubernetes Collector can auto discover pods and services that expose metrics, and dynamically start collecting metrics for the targets.
+The Wavefront Kubernetes Collector can auto-discover pods and services that expose metrics, and dynamically start collecting metrics for the targets.

 Pods/Services can be discovered based on annotations and discovery rules.
 Discovery rules are provided via the configuration file.